rbuddy101/jack-ai/README.md

+# Made for an overnight hackathon for ETH Argentina 2025

 # 🃏 Autonomous AI Blackjack Agent

 An autonomous AI agent that plays blackjack on the Base blockchain, powered by [Coinbase AgentKit](https://github.com/coinbase/agentkit) and OpenAI.
 The agent makes strategic decisions, executes on-chain transactions, and automatically claims winnings—all while streaming real-time gameplay updates to a Next.js dashboard.